NaN's in the simulation

 I would still like to discuss the problem from a physical point of view: if this fractional energy is real, maybe it should be made into fractions of electrons (this is a funny concept that our code already supports).

-#6 Updated by Andrew Blake about 5 years ago
+#6 Updated by Andrew Blake over 5 years ago

 Gianluca's fix to LArVoxelReadout works as expected.
 Running the simulation from the Issue7460 branch, the number of electrons passed to SimChannel::AddIonizationElectrons(...) is now always non-zero, and the NaN's have gone away in the cheated hit creation.